bhisaac/5eFP/5eFP-SRD-V0.1.md

 - An explorer's pack and javelins

 ## Rage
 In battle, you fight with primal ferocity.
-On your turn, you can enter a rage as a bonus action that lasts until the end of the encounter..
+On your turn, you can enter a rage as a bonus action that lasts until the end of the encounter.

 While raging, you gain the following benefits if you aren’t wearing heavy armor:
 - You have advantage on Strength checks and Strength saving throws.